mageplaza/magento-2-geoip-library/README.md

 A: They can do it with ease by selecting the store view on the top menu of the frontend.

-## 3. How to install Share Cart extension for Magento 2
+## 3. How to install GeoIP extension for Magento 2

 Install via composer (recommend)